 - People are unable to access the building, but systems may be unaffected.
-For instance, this can be caused through incidents such as security threats, environmental contamination or a nearby serious incident such as a fire. - Structural damage cause by fire or flood that makes the building unusable.
+For instance, this could be caused through incidents such as security threats, environmental contamination, or a nearby serious incident, such as a fire. - Structural damage caused by fire or flood that makes the building unusable.
 This may affect systems.

-Building - Regional Office
+2. Building - Regional Office